carygarvin/BulkSend-O365Invitations.ps1/README.md

 Script URL   : [https://carygarvin.github.io/BulkSend-O365Invitations.ps1/](https://carygarvin.github.io/BulkSend-O365Invitations.ps1)
 Version      : 1.0
 Release date : 14/06/2019 (CET)
-History      : The present script has been developed to send mass invitations for the Microsoft Teams product b.
-Purpose      :

 # Script history
 This Script was used to send invitations to a SharePoint Online site with an hypothetical URL to a list of external Guests compiled in an Excel file.